 Executive Summary

-Red Carrot proposes the following as the solution:
+For this, Red Carrot proposes the following as the solution:

 • A creative campaign driven by a scientific process involving qualitative and quantitative research